Research &Teaching

 Published Work

-Berriochoa, K. (2022).
+Berriochoa, K. M. (2022).
 The Effect of Ethnic and Racial Diversity on School Funding across the Urban-Rural Divide.
-Journal of Education Finance (forthcoming).
+Journal of Education Finance, 47(3), 275-295.
+(Online).

 Goirizelaia, M., & Berriochoa, K. (2019).
 News from the Old Country: Media Consumption by the Basque Diaspora in the United States.
 Communication & Society, 32(3).
 (Online).

 Chan, C. S. & Berriochoa, K., (2015).
 Psychology of Asian Americans.
-Integrating Multiculturalism and Intersectionality Into the Psychology Curriculum: Strategies for Instructors.
+In Integrating Multiculturalism and Intersectionality Into the Psychology Curriculum: Strategies for Instructors.
 Ed.
 Jasmine Mena & Kathryn Quina.
 American Psychological Association, 2019.
 89-103.
 Print.

 Berriochoa, K., (2014) “Saving Euskara: The Basque Language Renaissance.”
 Becoming Basque: Ethnic Heritage of Boise’s Grove Street.
 Ed.
 John Bieter, Dave Lachiondo, John Ysursa, Larry Burke, Patty Miller, & Todd Shallat.
 Investigate Boise Community Research Series, Vol. 5.
 Boise State University, 2014.
 30-48.
 Print & Online.

-Wampler, B., Lewis, R., & Berriochoa, K., (2013) “Engaging Citizens to Expand Accountability,” Accountability in Context.
+Wampler, B., Lewis, R., & Berriochoa, K., (2013) “Engaging Citizens to Expand Accountability,” In Accountability in Context.
 Ed.
 Peter Spink, Jacqueline Brigagao, and Gonzalo Delamaza.
 Sao Paulo: Editora da FGV, 2013.
 33-60.
 Print.

 Berriochoa, K., (2014) “Saving Euskara: The Basque language renaissance.”
 The Blue Review: Popular Scholarship in the Public Interest.
 Boise State University.
 Read here.